Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Other causes of sphenoiditis include:

-• Anatomical disorders of the structure of the sinus sinuses, congenital or acquired: curvature of the nasal septum;
+• Anatomical disorders of the structure of the sinuses, congenital or acquired: curvature of the nasal septum;

 • Weakened immune system;